-All students attending Heathermount have a Education & Healthcare Plan (EHCP) identifying autism as their prime area of need.
+All students attending Heathermount have an Education & Healthcare Plan (EHCP) identifying autism as their prime area of need.
 We welcome enquiries from parents and local authorities.
 We offer parents the opportunity to visit the school via our Open Events that take place throughout the academic year, to explore our provision, meet key staff and ask any questions about Heathermount.
 If you are a parent interested in attending an open event please complete the enquiry form.

-During these three days, the student will be based in a class with other students of similiar abilities and ages.
-The rationale for placing children on a three day assessment within a generic class is to assess their response to a typical day at Heathermount and to introduce the other students with whom they would be in contact should they be offered a full time place.
+During these five days, the student will be based in a class with other students of similar abilities and ages.
+The rationale for placing children on a five day assessment within a generic class is to assess their response to a typical day at Heathermount and to introduce the other students with whom they would be in contact should they be offered a full time place.

-Following these three days, and if all parties agree this is the best way forward, the young person will be invited on to an extended twelve week assessment.
+Following these five days, and if all parties agree this is the best way forward, the young person will be invited on to an extended twelve week assessment.

-Local authorities may contact the school to get details of the Three Day Assessment fees.
+Local authorities may contact the school to get details of the five day assessment fees.

 This extended period enables all staff to observe, assess and make recommendations for the best way forward to support the young person in continuing their school career and will conclude with a comprehensive report for the parents and local authority detailing the findings of the school.

 A young person will then be offered a full time place only when all parties are in agreement.

 For further information, please view our Admissions Policy, Click Here.

 Contact email: email@example.com